ballerina-platform/ballerina-dev-website/learn/get-started/deploy-ballerina-on-kubernetes.md

 tag="latest"
 ```

-Now, when we build the Ballerina project, the cloud artifacts should be generated inside the `target/` directory.
+Now, when we build the Ballerina package, the cloud artifacts should be generated inside the `target/` directory.

 ```bash
 $ bal build